MiddeNg/Data_Pipeline_Project_of_Residential_Sewer_Gas/README.md

 # Summary
 This is the data engineering and visualization part of the capstone project that aims to investigate sewer gases in housing estate with collected data.
-The team collects data using Arduino devices and the data is imorted to a local PC.
-This github project transform the local data and visualize the result through a data pipeline.
+The team collects data using Arduino devices and the data is imported to a local PC.
+This github project transforms the local data and visualizes the result through a data pipeline.
 # Acknowledgement
 This is part of the effort of MECH 4429 capstone project.
 All the code and the github repository is created and maintained by William Ng. \
  Markdown tool used: <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 # Objective
 ## objective of the capstone project
-This capstone project aims to analysis the source and the change in concentrations of sewer gases wthin the drainage system of residential housing with respective to time and space.
-Several sensors are place in the opening of various draing pipe to record the concentration of H2S and CH4 for several days.
-The data is gathered and tranformed into graphs to identify useful insight in the following data project.
+This capstone project aims to analyze the source and the change in concentrations of sewer gases wthin the drainage system of residential housing with respective to time and space.
+Several sensors are place in the opening of various draing pipe's opening to record the concentrations of H2S and CH4 for several days.
+The data is gathered and tranformed into tables and graphs to identify useful insights in the following data project.
 ## objective of this data project
 The sensors record the data(concentration of CH4, H2S, time, humidity and temperature) at various locations at a rate of 1 record/second in TXT format.
 The data is import to PC local storage as the source of the data pipeline.
-This github project will create a data pipeline that transform the data to tables in bigquery for plotting useful graphs.
+This github project will create a data pipeline that transforms the data to tables in bigquery for plotting useful graphs.
 # Data Pipeline
 ## Procedures
 1. move the raw dataset from the local storage to GCP storage